Jire/discordmentionall/README.md

 ### How do I protect my Discord server from this software?

 You can use any Discord bot that prevents mass-mention.

-I personally use [MEE6](https://mee6.xyz), just go to the moderator plugin settings and enable delete message & warn author for mass mention.
+I personally use [MEE6](https://mee6.xyz) for this.
+To set it up just go to the moderator plugin
+settings and enable delete message & warn author for mass mention.

 ![](https://i.imgur.com/pZNrpHO.png)